calind/sauce-test/README.md

 sauce-base
 ==========

-Kickstart sane WordPress development environment!
+Kickstart WordPress projects with a sane development environment!

 ## Clone and go!